Two-Stage Metropolis-Hastings for Tall Data: Introduction

 \section{Introduction}

-In the past twenty years, Bayesian statistics have become increasingly popular due to its ability to analyze data of complex structures using flexible models with increased computing power and numerical methods.
+In the past twenty-five years, Bayesian statistics have become increasingly popular as they are capable of analyzing data with complex structures.
 Consequently, Bayesian methods have been proven to be effective in a wide range of applications.
-The rise in popularity is largely attributed to simulation based algorithms which can approximate the complex posterior distributions of non-conjugate models, such as Markov Chain Monte Carlo (MCMC) methods including the Metropolis Hastings (MH) algorithm~\citep{robert}.
+The rise in popularity is largely attributed to simulation based algorithms which can approximate the complex posterior distributions of non-conjugate models, such as Markov Chain Monte Carlo (MCMC) methods including the Metropolis-Hastings (MH) algorithm~\citep*{robert2013monte}.

-The term ``big data" generally describes data which is too large to be analyzed satisfactorily using current statistical and/or computational methods.
-Consequently, the actual dimension of ``big data" may be quite different depending on the statistical methodology used.
-When using MCMC methods in the Bayesian paradigm, datasets become ``big data" at a much lower dimension than in many frequentist settings due to the repeated computation of the expensive likelihood function.
-The increased computational time comes from a complete scan of the data through likelihood evaluations on each iteration of the MCMC algorithm.
+The term ``tall data" generally describes data in which $n >> p$, that is, when the number of observations is much larger than the number of predictors.
+For MCMC methods, as $n$ increases, so does the computational demand of the algorithm.
+Specifically, for MH, the increased computational demand is driven by the complete scan of the data through likelihood evaluations on each iteration of the algorithm.
+If $n$ is large enough, MCMC methods (including MH) are computationally infeasible.

-There are several major methods to overcome this issue.
+There are several general methods to overcome this issue.
 The simplest method involves parallelizing the likelihood to speed up computation.
-Another method divides the data across multiple machines and performs independent parallel MCMC on each machine to sample from the posterior distribution.
-The results are then aggregated using weighting~\citep{scott}.
-A third approach is to use subsampling methods to provide a faster estimation of the likelihood~\citep{quiroz, korattikara, bardenet}.
+Another method divides the data across multiple machines and performs independent parallel MCMC on each machine to sample from the posterior distribution (consensus Monte Carlo).
+The results are then aggregated using weighting~\citep*{scott}.
+A third approach is to use subsampling methods to provide a faster estimation of the likelihood~\citep*{quiroz, korattikara, bardenet}.
+See~\citet*{bardenet2015markov} for a review of MCMC approaches for tall data.